 Add your own thoughts without downgrading others'.
 Again, keep your voice quiet and neutral.
 Avoid arguing, persuading, or stumping for your perspective.
 Just calmly put your thoughts out on the table.
 You can lead a horse to water but you can't make him drink.

-If you can end with a conclusion about ways in which you both are right, you have earned a gold star.
+If when you've been talking politics you can end with a conclusion about ways in which you both are right, you have earned a gold star.
 Wear it proudly, feeling good that your political discussion skills will protect your relationships, and that you have been a fine contributor to the democracy which makes our country so very special.